Carlos Correa: Draft and minor leagues

 Correa was ranked the top prospect in the Astros' farm system prior to the 2013 season and opened the year on a ten-game hitting streak that was halted by injury.
 He was selected the team's Player of the Month during this run and became the youngest player selected to play in the 2013 Midwest League All-Star Game, where he represented the Western Division All-Stars.
 Correa became the first player in the history of the All-Star Futures Game to be selected by popular vote to complete the World Team.
 He also became the first position player in the River Bandits' history to be selected in his first year with the team.
 The youngest player in the event, Correa entered the game as a defensive backup in the eighth inning.
 Despite not having an official at-bat, his pre-game batting practice was scouted as impressive, including some home runs that reached the second deck of Citi Field.

 When Mark Appel joined the River Bandits in July, this marked the first time that two consecutive first overall draft picks played for the same minor league team.
 For the 2013 season, Correa batted .320/.405/.467 in 450 at bats.
 After the team prevented him from playing for Gigantes de Carolina in Puerto Rico, Correa began a training camp to improve his physique and add speed, which lasted from October to February.

 On January 14, 2014, the Astros invited Correa to spring training as a non-roster player.
 They assigned him to the Lancaster JetHawks of the Class A-Advanced California League to start the 2014 season.
 On June 21, Correa fractured his right fibula, requiring surgery on the fibula and a ligament that ended his season.
 He batted .325/.416/.510 in 249 at bats over 62 games for Lancaster.

 The Astros invited Correa to spring training in 2015, and assigned him to minor league camp in late March to prepare for an assignment with the Corpus Christi Hooks of the Class AA Texas League.
 After Correa hit .385/.459/.727 in 117 at bats over 29 games for Corpus Christi, the Astros promoted him to the Fresno Grizzlies of the Class AAA Pacific Coast League on May 11.
-In 24 games with the Grizzlies, he hit .276/.345/.449 in 98 at bats with three home runs and 12 RBIs.
+In 24 games with the Grizzlies, he hit .276/.345/.449 in 98 at bats with three home runs and 12 runs batted in (RBIs).